matachi/hydra/README.md

     Auth type: Password
     Password: pass
     Python interpreter path: /usr/bin/python3
-    PyCharm helpers path: /root/.pycharm_helpers

-And before starting a *Django server*, configure the host IP to `0.0.0.0:8000`.
+And before starting a *Django server*, make the following configurations:

+    Host: 0.0.0.0
+    Port: 8000
+    Path mappings: /path/to/hydra/on/host=/home/hydra/app

+Where `/path/to/hydra/on/host` is the directory on the host where this project directory is located.

 ## Build JS and CSS